 GRADUATE

 LISA DOI

 JACL Chapter: Chicago Recipient of the Henry & Chiyo Kuwahara Scholarship Indiana University

+Notables:

 Lisa Doi was an original participant in the JACL Chicago chapter's Kansha Project in 2012.
-The Kansha Project is designed to educate young

-Nikkei from the Midwest about the history of the incarceration through a trip to Little Tokyo and Manzanar.
+The Kansha Project is designed to educate young Nikkei from the Midwest about the history of the incarceration through a trip to Little Tokyo and Manzanar.
 She also helped facilitate the Kansha Project for JACL Chicago and worked to establish the Alumni Leadership Board for the Kansha Project to empower young JACL Chicago members with new leadership opportunities.
 In 2017, the ALB grew into Next Generation Nikkei, the current young professionals' group of JACL Chicago.
 This was also the year Doi joined the JACL Chicago chapter board and facilitated the Kansha Project for a second time.
 In 2018, she became the chapter's vp and in 2019, its president.
 In 2021, she received the NY/SC Vision Award on behalf of Tsuru for Solidarity.
 Doi has worked to educate and make connections through the JACL Chicago chapter, Tsuru for Solidarity and the Japanese American National Museum.
+Personal Statement:

 "In 2021, JACL Chicago focused on the 40th anniversary of the Commission on Wartime Relocation and Internment of Civilians hearings.
 It was a time to contemplate what the legacy of these hearings were, and it was also a time that pushed me to consider the commission's stated causes of the incarceration.
-They attributed the confinement to racial preiudice, wartime hysteria and a failure of political leadership.

-"While this is what I've learned in my undergraduate course on Japanese American incarceration, my MA research on Japanese American resettlement to Chicago and my doctoral work on Japanese American memories of incarceration.
-I have begun to rethink these causes.
+They attributed the confinement to racial prejudice, wartime hysteria and a failure of political leadership.
+"While this is what I've learned in my undergraduate course on Japanese American incarceration, my MA research on Japanese American resettlement to Chicago and my doctoral work on Japanese American memories of incarceration, I have begun to rethink these causes.
 "One of the moves that I think the commission was required to make was to cordon off this history within a longer history of an otherwise benevolent and democratic nation.
 Thus, how would you make meaning of this history if you saw Japanese American incarceration not as an anomaly but rather a pattern?
 "To me, this is not just an academic exercise.
 Although I have had robust formal education in the history and historiography of Japanese American incarceration at the collegiate and graduate level, I think my most valuable education has been in community."
 "Taken together, I think my formal education on Japanese American history, my own academic research and writing and my roles in community organizations have given me many opportunities to learn about the history of World War II incarceration and make connections to histories of racial discrimination in the U.S., as well as contemporary experiences of racism, incarceration and detention.'

-AIKO MATSUMURA DZIKOWSKI JACL Chapter: Venice-West Los Angeles

-Recipient of the Minoru Yasui Scholarship
+AIKO MATSUMURA DZIKOWSKI Recipient of the Minoru Yasui Notables:

-University of California, Los Angeles

-Before starting graduate school at the University of California, Los Angeles in fall 2022, Aiko Matsumura Dzikowski graduated Phi Beta Kappa from Smith College in 2019.
-She was captain of the Smith College NCAA field hockey team and was involved with Pan-Asians in Action and other athletic and activist student groups.

-She has been a member of the Venice-West Los Angeles chapter for three years and was a member of the JACL National Youth/Student Council, where she served as treasurer.
+Before starting graduate captain of the Smith College NCAA field hockey team and was involved with Pan-Asians in Action and She has been a member of the Venice-West Los Angeles chapter for three years and was a member of the JACL National Youth/Student Council, where she served as treasurer.
 Dzikowski also participated in the Kansha Project.
 Since spring 2023, she has been very active in the Nisei Week Queen and Court Program and the Miss Western L.A.
 Program with its emphasis on leadership training, cultural workshops and mentorship across generations.
 She is fluent in Japanese and has been a language tutor and translator, in addition to spending time living in Japan with her grandmother.
 She used her Fulbright award to teach English in Korea for nearly two years during a Covid break.
+Personal Statement: